domvwt/esparto/docs/02-user-guide/output-options.md

 ## CSS and Jinja

-Customising the look and feel of **esparto** pages is best achieved through modifying or replacing the Jinja template and CSS style sheets.
+Customising the look and feel of **esparto** pages is best achieved through modifying the default Jinja template and CSS style sheet.
-Alternatively, CSS and Jinja sources can be passed to `es.options` as global defaults, or passed to the `es.Page` constructor using the `es.OutputOptions` class.
+New templates and styles can be passed to `es.options` to replace the global defaults, or passed to the `es.Page` constructor using the `es.OutputOptions` class.

 ```python